OpenRLVR/.github/profile/README.md

-# Open Source Collective For Reinforcement Learning with Verifiable Rewards
+# Open Source Collective For Reinforcement Learning with Generalized Rewards

 ## Motivation